daoslies/Constitutional/README.md

 ### Methods

-Once the question set has been generated, the Training loop consits of 3 steps:
+Once the question set has been generated, the Training loop consists of 3 steps:

+To find the following in code, start with ./scripts/SL_CAI.py

 1. Generate Responses
     - The model loops through the question set, generating 3 responses to each question.